Home > Volunteer > Volunteer Job Descriptions

 Greeters

-Kennel Cleaners
+Kennel Cleaning

-Each morning our Kennel Cleaners work hard to give each kennel thorough cleaning to ensure that our canine friends have a clean and healthy space for the day.
+Morning Kennel Cleaners work hard to give each kennel thorough cleaning to ensure that our canine friends have a clean and healthy space for the day.
 After each kennel is clean, we get it set up with fresh blankets and toys for each dog to return home to after their morning walk.

 Canine Volunteers